mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 ## Summary

-Katagiri Roshi discusses the Four Foundation of Mindfulness, adding his commentary on the “Thirty-seven Elements of Bodhi” (*Sanjūshichi-bon-bodai-bunpō*) chapter of Zen Master Dogen’s *Shobogenzo*, which explains traditional Buddhist teachings in Mahayana terms.
-He begins with the first foundation: contemplation of the body as “impure”.
-Along the way, he discusses how *samatha* (tranquility) and *vipassana* (insight) function together, and weighs in on the practice of meditating on the decomposition of human corpses.
+Katagiri Roshi discusses the Four Foundation of Mindfulness, focusing on the first foundation: contemplation of the body as “impure”.
+This series of talks examines the “Thirty-Seven Elements of Bodhi” (*Sanjūshichi-bon-bodai-bunpō*) chapter of Zen Master Dogen’s *Shobogenzo*, which explains traditional Buddhist teachings in Mahayana terms.
+In this talk, he introduces the topic of why we must go beyond the idea of purity or impurity.
+He discusses how *samatha* (tranquility) and *vipassana* (insight) function together, and weighs in on the practice of meditating on the decomposition of human corpses.
 Also: why the word “Zen” is overused.

 ## Transcript

 **This talk is split into three files in the audio archive: [Part 1](#part-1), [Part 2](#part-2), and [Part 3](#part-3).**

 (Transcriber’s Note: Although Katagiri Roshi uses the word *impure* in this talk, starting in Talk 3 he uses *not pure*.
-In some cases where he says *impure* here, it may be helpful to substitute *not pure* or *not-pure*, which carries less of a moral connotation in the West.
-He offers an additional reason in Talk 3.
-However, in some cases he is actually discussing the moral sense or moral practice; in those cases *impure* might still make more sense.)
+In some – but not all – cases where he says *impure*, it may be helpful to substitute *not pure*, which carries less of a moral connotation in the West, or *not-pure*, which may carry a different sense altogether, which he discusses further in Talk 3.)

 ### Part 1